sfigg/commercialization-public/docset/manufacture/iot/iot-core-manufacturing-guide.md

 -   A package definition (.pkg.xml) file specifies the contents of the package and where they should be placed in the final image.
 See %SRC\_DIR%\\Packages\\ directory for various samples of package files.
 -   A signature.
 This can be a test or retail certificate.

 The `pkggen` tool combines these items into signed packages.
-Our samples include scripts: `createpkg`, `createprovpkg` and `createupdatepkgs`, which call pkggen to create packages for our drivers, apps, and settings.
+Our samples include scripts: `createpkg`, and `createprovpkg`, which call pkggen to create packages for our drivers, apps, and settings.

 The process is similar to that used by Windows 10 Mobile.
 To learn more about creating packages, see [Creating mobile packages](https://msdn.microsoft.com/library/windows/hardware/dn756642).